We get it. Acupuncture is kind of… weird.

-Initial appointments are 2 hours long and cost $140.
-Follow-up appointments are 1 hour long and cost $80.
-Most insurance companies don’t include acupuncture, and we aren’t set up to bill directly with any insurance companies.
-Some of our patients have Flex plans that allow for acupuncture, but most people pay out-of-pocket.
-We are happy to provide you with a receipt that you can submit to your insurance company for reimbursement.
+Most insurance companies don’t cover acupuncture, although that is beginning to change.
+In our years of practice, we have seen more people have more access to acupuncture through their healthcare plans.
+Some of our clients have Flex plans that allow for acupuncture, but most people pay out-of-pocket.
+We aren’t set up to bill directly with any insurance companies, and are happy to provide you with a receipt that you can submit to your insurance company for reimbursement.

 My doctor/chiropractor/physical therapist does acupuncture; what’s the difference?

 Although other healthcare providers may be legally allowed to put acupuncture needles in the skin, only licensed acupuncturists have received in-depth training in acupuncture.
 There’s a lot to know about acupuncture, especially to get optimum results.

 We graduated from a four-year Master’s level program in acupuncture and herbalism.
 This means that we are acupuncturists and herbalists, and that is all we do.